ngothanh/posi/README.md

 # posi
-Rate limit implements in Golang.
+Rate limit implements in Rust.
 Posi is like police siren